streetdrone-home/SD-TwizyModel/README.md

 #### Keyboard:
 To install the ROS package [teleop_twist_keyboard](http://wiki.ros.org/teleop_twist_keyboard), do: `sudo apt-get install ros-kinetic-teleop-twist-keyboard`.
 To launch the ROS package, do: `rosrun teleop_twist_keyboard teleop_twist_keyboard.py `

-#### Autoware:
-Autoware is a ROS-based open-source software, enabling self-driving mobility to be deployed in open city areas.
-For more information you can visit the [wiki](https://github.com/CPFL/Autoware/wiki) page
-Autoware publishes the `twist_cmd` topic [geometry_msgs/TwistStamped](http://docs.ros.org/jade/api/geometry_msgs/html/msg/TwistStamped.html)

 ### Display the robot only in rviz:
 First, make sure you have rviz installed, by doing: